Dodge County License Hearing Guide

 What It Is

-The ALR hearing is a crucial administrative proceeding, entirely separate from your criminal DUI case.
-Its sole purpose is to determine whether the DDS has sufficient grounds to suspend your driver's license.
+• Decides if license suspension is warranted: The purpose of the ALR hearing is to determine whether the DDS has sufficient evidence to suspend your driver's license.

 How to Prepare

-• Consider Hiring a DUI Attorney: A DUI attorney experienced in Dodge County can be invaluable.
-They understand the ALR hearing process, know how to challenge the evidence against you, and can represent you at the hearing.
+• Consider hiring a DUI attorney: A DUI attorney experienced in Dodge County ALR hearings can significantly increase your chances of a favorable outcome.
+They understand the legal procedures, know how to present evidence effectively, and can cross-examine witnesses.

 Possible Outcomes

-• Suspension Overturned: The hearing officer finds that the DDS did not meet its burden of proof, and your license is reinstated.
+• Suspension overturned: If the hearing officer finds that the DDS does not have sufficient evidence, your license will not be suspended.

 Hardship/Restricted License in Georgia

-• What You Can Drive For: A restricted license typically limits you to driving to and from work, school, medical appointments, alcohol/drug education programs, and court-ordered community service.
+• What you can drive for (work, school, medical): A restricted license typically allows you to drive to and from work, school, medical appointments, and court-ordered obligations.

-• IID Requirement: Depending on the circumstances of your DUI and your prior record, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of receiving a restricted license.
+• IID requirement: For subsequent DUI offenses, Georgia law may require the installation of an Ignition Interlock Device (IID) as a condition of obtaining a restricted license.

 Getting Your License Back